 Academic II, Room 2231

 - Mon - Fri : 8 am - 5 pm

 Sociology provides students with an understanding of the development, structure, interaction and collective behavior of organized groups of human beings.
 Sociologists are involved in the scientific analysis of social institutions as a functioning whole and as they relate to society.

-Students interested in a degree in Sociology can begin their educational goals by pursuing the Associate in Arts (AA) degree in Liberal Arts and Sciences: Humanities and Social Science.
+Students interested in a degree in Sociology can begin their educational goals by pursuing the Associate of Arts (AA) degree in Liberal Arts and Science: Humanities and Social Science.

 Meet our Faculty

 Our distinguished faculty of over 100 full-time and 400 part-time members includes numerous Fulbright Scholars, SUNY Chancellor’s Award winners, published authors and artists.
 Average class size of 22 allows faculty members to work one-on-one with students.